Tango dancers often brag about being a “Tango addict”. I was. I’ve broken my tango addiction.

 Now that we know how satisfying partnership is, we can try to build more of it into our lives.
 Instead of waiting for someone to come to us, we can seek out people who show promise and build relationships with them.

 The other night I was dancing with one of my apprentices in a milonga.
 This surly elite dancer came in and sat down to change her shoes.
-She glanced up at us and I could feel her shock.
-She was like “what’s that? where did he come from?”.
+She glanced up at us dancing and I could feel her shock.
+She was like “what’s that? who is that guy? where did he come from?”.
 While she’s been sulking about the inadequacies of her partners and the lack of more, I’ve been building the partners I want.

 This is not something that came to you because your partner was talented.
 This is something that’s inside of you, and you can touch it whenever you want to.
 But you will have to take risks with yourself in order to experience more of this.
 We have a way to think about the roles, which can help you understand how to get there.
 Revels are divine space-time machines who draw out their mark’s creativity.